Covestro AG: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Acquisition/disposal of instruments

-Legal entity: Morgan Stanley City of registered office, country: Wilmington, Delaware, United States of America (USA) 4.
+Legal entity: Bank of America Corporation City of registered office, country: Wilmington, DE, United States of America (USA) 4.
 Names of shareholder(s)

 holding directly 3% or more voting rights, if different from 3.